tommy351/qfs/README.md

 ###each(iterator)

+Iterate over the target.

 ###map(iterator)

+Produce a new object with return values.

 ##I/O

 ###mkdir(name, [callback])

-Create a directory named `name` in the target.
+Create a directory named `name` in the target directory.

 ###rename(name, [callback])